uccser/cs-field-guide/docs/source/getting_started/installation.rst

 After the helper script builds the system images, it will automatically start the system, and will let you know when the system is ready.

+TODO: Mention ./csfg update and explain what it does

 You should then be able to open your preferred web browser to the URL ``localhost`` and see the CS Field Guide homepage.